Published in The Robesonian Newspaper, July, 2010

 Giving Gourds A New Look

-PEMBROKE — Walking into Joan Blackwell’s studio in Pembroke, one is greeted by a group of gourd creatures sitting at the top of the stairs.
+PEMBROKE— Walking into Joan Blackwell’s studio in Pembroke, one is greeted by a group of gourd creatures sitting at the top of the stairs.
 “I call these the Welcoming Committee,” she said.
 “I name all of my gourds because each one is completely different.”
-The welcoming commitee is just a few of Blackwell’s more than 300 painted gourd creations.
+The welcoming committee is just a few of Blackwell’s more than 300 painted gourd creations.
 Shelves of gourd Santas, Native American tribal masks, Mexican, and Asian Indian-inspired gourds line the walls, and bags of dried gourds lie in a closet nearby.
-Blackwell’s studio is temporarily set up above the three-car garage at her cousin Tina Jones Locklear’s house, while she ooks for a house in Pembroke.
+Blackwell’s studio is temporarily set up above the three-car garage at her cousin Tina Jones Locklear’s house while she looks for a house in Pembroke.
 Blackwell’s passion for gourd art started six years ago.
-After an accident left her permanently disabled in 1998, she retired from her job at the Department of Defense in Virginia and started travelling with her son, a Chief Warrant Officer 5 master aviator in the US Army, and his family.
+After an accident left her permanently disabled in 1998, she retired from her job at the Department of Defense in Virginia and started traveling with her son, a Chief Warrant Officer 5 master aviator in the US Army, and his family.
 One day, while at her friend Louise Melton’s farm in Tennessee, she noticed a gourd hanging in a tree.
 Melton said it was just “an old gourd that’s been there for years,” but Blackwell saw it as an opportunity to make beautiful art.
 She painted the first one, a birdhouse, for Melton, and a second for her son, Jerry N. Blackwell.
-He looked at that and said ‘You did this?’ and I said ‘Yes, I did’ and he said ‘Mom, you could sell these!”
+He looked at that and said, ‘You did this?’ and I said, ‘Yes, I did,’ and he said ‘Mom, you could sell these!”
 That started it all.
-Blackwell began to make gourd art with a passion, using different designs, trying out new types and adding extra decorations.
+Blackwell began to make gourd art with a passion, using different designs, trying out new types, and adding extra decorations.
 She also developed a system of preparing the gourds for painting.
 After the first frost, she brings them in to a garage to dry over the winter.
 After about three months, they develop a mold covering, which she then cleans with bleach.
 One day, while she was showing her art at a festival, a little boy came up wanting to buy a gourd.
 He only had one dollar.
 While her cheapest gourds are marked at $10, Blackwell picked up one with a cat face painted on it and gave it to him.
 “This is part of the Indian culture,” she said.
 “Giving is much more important than taking.
 If you give something and expect something in return, it is not a gift.
-If you give out of the kindness of your heart, then you have done well and you are going to be blessed many many times over.”
-After travelling with her son for 11 years, and the death of her Mother (last fall), Blackwell had a choice to make.
-Continue to travel with her son and his family to Arizona, Europe, etc or return to home after forty-five years.
-“I had the opportunity to continue travelling with my son and his family or to come home,” she said.
+If you give out of the kindness of your heart, then you have done well, and you are going to be blessed many, many times over.”
+After traveling with her son for 11 years and the death of her mother (last fall), Blackwell had a choice to make.
+Continue to travel with her son and his family to Arizona, Europe, etc., or return home after forty-five years.
+“I had the opportunity to continue traveling with my son and his family or to come home,” she said.
 “I just decided the time is right to come back and help my people, the Lumbee tribe,” she said.
-One way she hopes to do this is by offering gourd art workshops for children and seniors in Robeson County, like she did in Tennessee. he recently spoke with the Lumbee tribal council and presented them with gourds adorned with their logo colors.
+One way she hopes to do this is by offering gourd art workshops for children and seniors in Robeson County like she did in Tennessee.
+She recently spoke with the Lumbee tribal council and presented them with gourds adorned with their logo colors.
 The tribe is writing up a grant for her to teach the classes, which would be free for anyone under the age of 14.
 The classes would last about two hours.
-The elders fee would cost about $35.
-“I envision Robeson County one day being a source of gourds and I see in the future that Robeson County will be known for their gourd artists,” she said.
+The elder's fee would cost about $35.
+“I envision Robeson County one day being a source of gourds, and I see in the future that Robeson County will be known for their gourd artists,” she said.
 The classes would be held at a community center in Lumberton once a week.
 Blackwell hopes the classes will help her overall goal, to help the community and the children in it.
 “To me, all this is about giving the farmers one more thing to grow, which in turn will help...the future generation,” she said.
 “It will give them things to keep their hands busy, because we believe that if you keep your hands busy, your mind will always be good.”
 Amanda Munger, Features editor, The Robesonian, (910) 272-6144, robfeatures@gmail.com.

 Rutherford Reader Featured Artist 2009